omni/eth-to-bnc-bridge/README.md

         --symbol ETB0819 --mintable --from test_account1 --chain-id=Binance-Chain-Nile \
         --node=data-seed-pre-2-s1.binance.org:80 --trust-node
       ```
+      In the real deployment most probably the token must not be mintable.
     * (1.8) Get the BEP2 token ID in `denom` field (in this example it is `ETB0819-863`).
       ```
       ./tbnbcli account <address of the first account> \